Developing Leadership Potential in Girls

 History of Aspire

-Hathaway Brown supports the program with a Catalyst Grant allowing Cammy Dubie and Koyen Parikh Shah (pictured right) to investigate the program's potential impact in Greater Cleveland.
+Hathaway Brown supports the program with a Catalyst Grant allowing Cammy Dubie and Koyen Parikh Shah (pictured left) to investigate the program's potential impact in Greater Cleveland.

 Aspire is founded.